Tzq2doc/ML-Data-Prep-Zoo/ML Schema Inference/README.md

 # Task: ML Schema Inference

 This [project](https://adalabucsd.github.io/sortinghat.html) is about inferring ML feature types from the raw CSV files.
+The workflow is decribed below.

 ![workflow](images/example_workflow.png)